Better Not Said

 "Better Not Said" is a song by Australian DJ and recording artist Havana Brown.

 Brown said the song has multiple meanings; “A lot of things are better not said,” she explained.
 “It is when you can keep control of a situation, from relationships to the bedroom to work.
 It is everything.
 Sometimes things are better on your own, doing it yourself.”

 "Better Not Said" was released digitally on 12 September 2014.
 In Australia, the track debuted and peaked at number 79 on the ARIA Singles Chart.

 Background

-"Whatever We Want" was written by Brown together with Richard Vission, Luciana Caporaso, Nick Clow, Lazonte Franklin, Niclas Kings and Jonas Saeed who had worked with Brown on her "Better Not Said" single.
+"Whatever We Want" was written by Brown together with Richard Vission, Luciana Caporaso, Nick Clow, Lazonate Franklin, Niclas Kings and Jonas Saeed who had worked with Brown on her "Better Not Said" single.